Jake Marisnick Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (5.99).
+- The Athletics have a 5.95 team ERA that ranks last across all MLB pitching staffs.

+- Athletics pitchers combine to surrender 125 total home runs at a rate of 1.4 per game (second-most in baseball).

+- Harris (2-2 with a 5.17 ERA and 29 strikeouts in 38 1/3 innings pitched) makes the start for the Athletics, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.